-The following officers were appointed: President: Mr W.R.
-Robinson, Vice Presidents: Rev Canon Pughe and Mr G. Moloney, Treasurer: Mr T.K.
-Lamb, Secretary: Mr Murdoch McLeod, Librarian and Lanternist: Mr F.C.
-Wills, committee: Messrs W.J.
-Deazley, J. Moloney, E. Rosentengel and J. Young.
+The newly-formed society appointed the following officers: President – Mr. W.R.
+Robinson, Vice Presidents – Rev Canon Pughe and Mr. G. Moloney, Treasurer – Mr. T.K.
+Lamb, Secretary – Mr. Murdoch McLeod, Librarian, and Lanternist – Mr. F.C.
+Wills.
+The committee comprised of Messrs W.J.
+Deazley, J. Moloney, E. Rosentengel, and J. Young.

 The annual membership fee was fixed at 10 shillings for gents and 5 shillings for ladies and youths under 18, payable half-yearly in advance.

-The rules for the society were drawn up by this committee on the following Friday, the 29th May 1905.
-The first meeting of the Society was held on Monday, 29th May 1905 at the Café Alexandra at 8.00pm.
-At this meeting the rules of membership were adopted and members enrolled in the newly formed Toowoomba Photographic Society.
+The rules for the society were drawn up by this committee on Friday, the 29th of May 1905.
+The first meeting of the Society was held on Monday, 29th May 1905, at Café Alexandra at 8.00 pm.
+At this meeting, the rules of membership were adopted, and members were enrolled in the newly formed Toowoomba Photographic Society.

-“The Toowoomba Photographic Society which has just been formed should prove a benefit to our amateur photographers.
-A great number in the community own a camera of some kind, but as a rule, they are simply machines for wasting plates, films, and chemicals, for the simple reason that the owners have no proper opportunity of learning how to use them.
-Few cities in Australia offer the same opportunities of securing good snap shots as Toowoomba.
-The camera and chemicals used may be first class what is really of as great importance is the means of being educated in their use.
-The new Society will impart this information, and when the warmer weather comes with the lengthening of the days, some very enjoyable outings of the members will no doubt be arranged.
+According to a newspaper article from the Toowoomba Chronicle, membership of the Society offered several benefits: “The Toowoomba Photographic Society, which has just been formed, should prove a benefit to our amateur photographers.
+Few cities in Australia offer the same opportunities for securing good snap shots as Toowoomba.
+The new Society will impart information, and when the warmer weather comes with the lengthening of the days, some very enjoyable outings of the members will no doubt be arranged.
 Photography is a pleasant pastime, and only becomes expensive when a quantity of material is wasted through inexperience.”
 (The Toowoomba Chronicle, June 1905)

-After a century of experience the Toowoomba Photographic Society continues to provide benefits to its members through competition, training opportunities and participation in club outings to further our photographic skills.
+Today, after a century of experience, the Toowoomba Photographic Society continues to provide benefits to its members through competition, training opportunities, and participation in club outings to further their photographic skills.

-The Toowoomba Photographic Society is made up of a number of volunteers who help to make sure everything runs smoothly.
+The Toowoomba Photographic Society is operated by a team of dedicated volunteers who help ensure everything runs smoothly.